Is the Wavefunction Already an Object on Space?: Euclidean Geometry Explanation

-But we can apply the same quantization idea directly to classical fields \cite{Hatfield2018QuantumFieldTheoryOfPointParticlesAndStrings}, leading to another way to understand quantum fields as objects on space. \begin{theorem} Quantum field configurations in the wavefunctional representation are objects on space. \end{theorem} \begin{proof} A classical field $\varphi$ configuration is defined on the three-dimensional space, and valued either in $\C$, or in some vector space $\mathbb{V}$, whose dimension depends on the spin and internal properties of the field.
+However, we can apply the same quantization idea directly to classical fields \citep{Hatfield2018QuantumFieldTheoryOfPointParticlesAndStrings}, leading to another way to understand quantum fields as objects on space, at least for bosonic fields. \begin{frem} \begin{theorem} Quantum field configurations in the wavefunctional representation are, in the case of bosonic fields, objects on space. \end{theorem} \end{frem} \begin{proof} A classical field $\varphi$ configuration is defined on the three-dimensional space, and valued either in $\C$ or in some vector space $\mathbb{V}$, whose dimension depends on the spin and internal properties of the field.
 The values of the field at different points are required to satisfy canonical commutation or anticommutation relations, according to the spin, but this does not impact this proof.
-Let $\mathcal{C}(\R^3,\mathbb{V})$ be the classical field configuration space of classical fields defined on space and valued in $\mathbb{V}$.
-In the wavefunctional quantization \cite{Hatfield2018QuantumFieldTheoryOfPointParticlesAndStrings}, the {\schrod} wavefunctional, or its relativistic versions, is defined on $\mathcal{C}(\R^3,\mathbb{V})$.
+Let $\mathcal{C}(\R^3,\mathbb{V})$ be the classical field configuration space of classical bosonic fields defined on space and valued in $\mathbb{V}$.
+In the wavefunctional quantization \citep{Hatfield2018QuantumFieldTheoryOfPointParticlesAndStrings}, the {\schrod} wavefunctional, or its relativistic versions, is defined on $\mathcal{C}(\R^3,\mathbb{V})$.
 The {\schrod} wavefunctional $\Psi:\mathcal{C}(\R^3,\mathbb{V})\to\C$ depends on the classical field configuration $\varphi$, and associates a complex number $\Psi(\varphi)$ to each $\varphi$.
-The basis of the Hilbert space of wavefunctionals is in one-to-one correspondence with the classical field configurations, so we will label them by $\ket{\varphi}$.
+The basis of the Hilbert space of wavefunctionals is in one-to-one correspondence with the classical field configurations, so we will label them $\ket{\varphi}$.
 The state vector has the form

 where $\mathcal{D}\varphi$ is the measure on $\mathcal{C}(\R^3,\mathbb{V})$.

 The classical field $\varphi$ is a section in a bundle $\R^3\times\mathbb{V}\mapsto\R^3$.
 The wavefunctional \eqref{eq:wavefunctional} associates to each section of the bundle a complex number.
 The sections of $\R^3\times\mathbb{V}\mapsto\R^3$ are Type \ref{type:space_subset} objects in the bundle's total space $\R^3\times\mathbb{V}$.
 A section with a label from $\C$ is a Type \ref{type:space_subset} object in $\R^3\times\mathbb{V}\times\C$, which is the total space of a bundle $\R^3\times\mathbb{V}\times\C\mapsto\R^3$.
 The wavefunctional \eqref{eq:wavefunctional} is thus an object of Type \ref{type:space_collection_subsets} in $\R^3\times\mathbb{V}\times\C\mapsto\R^3$, and, by Remark \ref{rem:type:space_additional_properties}, an object of Type \ref{type:space_additional_properties_geometrization} on the $3$-dimensional space $\R^3$. \end{proof}